Each loose diamond has a different appearance, get to know what is important to ensure your great sparkle!

 • Do you prefer carat size or diamond quality?

 • What is your minimum grade for color, clarity?

 ● Step 3: Where to buy that perfect sparkle to get the most bling for your buck!

-Hopefully this 3 step guide has helped you to buy a diamond in Hong Kong while focusing on the loose diamond since it is the major part of a diamond jewelry piece.
+Hopefully, this 3 step guide has helped you to buy a diamond in Hong Kong while focusing on the loose diamond since it is the major part of a diamond jewelry piece.
 Good luck!
-And for the ones who would like propose with the right engagement ring soon : The must read engagement rings in Hong Kong tip.
+And for the ones who would like to propose with the right engagement ring soon: The must-read engagement rings in Hong Kong tip.